ibraim-gm/emacs-devtools/README.md

     cp ~/.emacs.d/samples/sample-.emacs-custom ~/.emacs-custom
-    cp ~/.emacs.d/samples/sample-.muse-projects ~/.muse-projects (Only if you intend to use MUSE) cp ~/.emacs.d/samples/sample-.gnus.el ~/.gnus.el (Only if you intend to use gnus)
+    cp ~/.emacs.d/samples/sample-.muse-projects ~/.muse-projects (Only if you intend to use MUSE) cp ~/.emacs.d/samples/sample-.gnus.el ~/.gnus.el (Only if you intend to use gnus) cp -r ~/.emacs.d/samples/gtd/ ~/.gtd (Only if you want the GTD features)

 Now, open the `.emacs` and follow the comments to configure what you need.
 Remember that when you start emacs for the first time or when you enable a